 Clothing and Craft Supplies

 Because of the size of our family, we just have a LOT of both.
-I’ve already started pulling the clothing that was in storage and begun washing it, sorting it and downsizing as much as possible.
+I’ve already begun washing it, sorting it and downsizing as much as possible.
 So far, I’ve got about 5 bags ready for donating.
-I’m also using up my fabric stash to make some clothes for Lil Miss and house decorations so that my fabric and craft supplies will be decluttered in the process- win!
+I’m using up my fabric stash to make some clothes for Lil Miss.
+I’m also making house decorations so that my fabric and craft supplies will be decluttered in the process- win!

 After the storage items and craft supplies are sorted through, I plan on going through everyone’s drawers and closets, purging as much as possible from there.
 Then it’ll be on to all the baby clothing I saved from Lil Miss to pass down to her sister.
 I am pretty confident that I won’t need to buy anything for the new princess except a few more cloth diapers.
 I am going to organize tote bins labeled by size (already partially done) so that all I have to do is swap out bins every couple of months for the baby, which is going to be SUCH a blessing!